greenbergM/BI_ophelia_project/README.md

 ### Analysis of co-expressed gene clusters and GeneOntology enrichment analysis

 Clustering of genes with similar temporal expression patterns was performed using [Clust](https://github.com/BaselAbujamous/clust) (v.1.18.1).
 5 clusters were obtained using default parameters.
-For each cluster we performed GeneOntology (GO) terms enrichment analysis similar to that in [DEA](#differential-expression-analysis-and-geneontology-enrichment-analysis)
+For each cluster we performed GO terms enrichment analysis similar to that in [DEA](#differential-expression-analysis-and-geneontology-enrichment-analysis)

 Here are presented clusters with genes with early peak expression and their enriched **molecular functions**: